roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      is very obscure and I'm sharing it only for completeness.

-     So the first reason is that the patch may create or delete files, which implies "/dev/null" filenames in the git diff hunk headers.
+     So the first reason is that the patch may create or delete files, which implies `/dev/null` filenames in the git diff hunk headers.
-     Because of the "core.whitespace" setting in contributor step (05) -- which we absolutely need due to the source files using CRLF line terminators in the *internal* git representation --, git-am might choke on those "/dev/null" lines.
+     Because of the `core.whitespace` setting in contributor step (05) -- which we absolutely need due to the source files using CRLF line terminators in the *internal* git representation --, git-am might choke on those `/dev/null` lines.
 This depends on the Content-transfer-encoding of the email that is saved in maintainer step (5).